Junior Estate Agent Apprenticeship (England)

 Why hire an apprentice?

-In England there is an apprenticeship levy to help fund training and there are several ways in which you can access this funding dependant upon whether you're a levy payer or not.
+In England, there is an apprenticeship levy to help fund training and there are several ways in which you can access this funding depending upon whether you're a levy payer or not.
 If your company pays an apprenticeship levy, why don't you take advantage of the service you are paying into by hiring some apprentices, that will help you recover some of these costs and train up talent for the future.

 Recruiting an apprentice: employer's guide to apprenticeships